 Makes no difference in my heart you'll stay.

 That 20 minute motorcycle ride to the cemetery will never leave my memory.
-We drove through the town I grew up.
+We drove through the town where I grew up.
 Past the hospital where his father had passed away.
 Past the surveying office where he worked.
+Past many houses and businesses that he had done the masonry on.
 Past my school, past the neighborhood where we went trick or treating.
 Past the place where my grandfather (his father) had lived.
 Over Sailboat Bridge.
+Past our fishing spots.
 Down the road where I caught the school bus.
 Past the dirt road leading to our childhood home.
 It was horrible.
 And wonderful.
 I haven't lived near this place for decades, so it was cathartic.
 A beautiful way to end this terrible, sad day.
 All the way through town, even on the highway, cars stopped, in respect.
 Men saw the motorcycles and flags coming, and stood outside of their vehicles and saluted my dad as we made way to his gravesite.
 More of my dad's tribe.
 He would have been so proud.
 I'm sure that he was.

 Happy birthday, Dad.
 I love you.